sky-music/sky-python-music-sheet-maker/README.md

 * by default, conversion of the song to a music recording using JSON format is disabled. a link to hear the song being played on https://sky-music.herokuapp.com will be generated, to enable it setting the following flag:

-        -r/--json_recording
+        -u/--skyjson_url

-Note that to minimize strain to the skymusic node server, the `-r/--json_recording` and `-b/--batch_mode` flags are mutually exclusive, meaning that only either one of them can be passed to the module but not both.
+Note that to minimize strain to the <sky-music.herokuapp.com> server, the `-u/--skyjson_url` and `-b/--batch_mode` flags are mutually exclusive, meaning that only either one of them can be passed to the module but not both.
 Further help can be invoked via the `-h/--help` flag.

 Note: json recording feature requires the `requests` library, which can be installed via the `pip` package manager by running: